MathieuBuisson/PSCodeHealth/docs/Functions/Get-PSCodeHealthComplianceRule.md

 Gets the default compliance rules in effect for the TestCoverage, Complexity and MaximumNestingDepth metrics.

-In the case of TestCoverage, this metric exists in both FunctionHealthRecordMetricsRules and OverallHealthReportMetricsRules, so the TestCoverage compliance rules from both groups will be output.
+In the case of TestCoverage, this metric exists in both PerFunctionMetrics and OverallMetrics, so the TestCoverage compliance rules from both groups will be output.

 ## PARAMETERS